Malaysia FA Cup: Asian football

-The Malaysia FA Cup winners qualify for the following season's AFC Champions League or AFC Cup.
-This Asian place applies even if the team is relegated or is not in the Malaysia top flight but the team must qualify for the AFC's club licensing rules and regulations.
-Previously, if the FA Cup winners also qualified for the following season's Champions League or AFC Cup through their league or Asian performance, then the runner-up of the Malaysia Super League were given the Asian slot.
+The Malaysia FA Cup winners qualify for the following season's AFC Champions League Two.
+Previously, if the FA Cup winners also qualified for the following season's AFC Champions League or AFC Cup through their league or Asian performance, then the runner-up of the Malaysia Super League was given the Asian slot.

-In 2020, the tournament was declared 'null and void' due to COVID-19 pandemic and the Asian qualification (as the cup winner) for the AFC Champions League or AFC Cup will moved to 2020 Malaysia Cup.
+In 2020, the tournament was declared 'null and void' due to the COVID-19 pandemic and the Asian qualification berth for the AFC Champions League or AFC Cup was moved to the 2020 Malaysia Cup.

 Finals

 Performance by clubs

+Teams shown in italics no longer exist or no longer compete in the competition.